claudioperez/SimCenter-2020-SOTA-2e/README.md

     - No. of substitution commands executed
     - No. of citations with no matches
 7. Run `citecmd.py` to wrap references in appropriate commands.
 8. Run `grep-bib.sh` to identify remaining raw references.
-9. Compile full `.tex` project and check for any outliers by hand
 10. Loop over pre-existing `.bib` files replace changed citekeys
 11. Check special cases:
     1. Error detecting command "*"